Best Things To Do on Route 66 in Tulsa, OK

 Neon Sign Park

 Drive, bike or walk across the new Cyrus Avery Memorial Bridge to West Tulsa and relive the neon glory of Route 66 motel signs.
-This brand new park has replicas of three bygone motel signs: Oil Capital Motel, Tulsa Auto Court and Will Rogers Motor Court.
+These are replicas of three bygone motels: Oil Capital Motel, Tulsa Auto Court and Will Rogers Motor Court.
+There is no parking lot on this side of the street.

 Southwest Blvd at River Parks West Trail